This article explains where AI outperforms rules, where it introduces risk, and how to apply it without weakening governance.

 The shift in anomaly detection

-McKinsey's State of AI report found that nearly half of organizations experienced measurable governance or ethical lapses tied to GenAI projects.
-Anomaly detection in the pipeline itself is the first line of defense.
+McKinsey's State of AI report found that nearly half of organisations experienced measurable governance or ethical lapses tied to GenAI projects.
+Most of those lapses trace back to data quality problems the pipeline was not watching for.

 Where AI-driven approaches fall short

-McKinsey reports that only 28% of organizations have CEO-level accountability for AI governance.
+McKinsey reports that only 28% of organisations have CEO-level accountability for AI governance.
 Most teams adopting AI in their pipelines lack formal oversight structures.

 Explore real-world use cases for AI in CloverDX